the-COH/chapter_1_season_5/README.md

 3. Audio: We are extending and adapting the Audius layer on the Solana ecosystem to enable audio based streaming of an incident event.
 We are using the lighthouse SDK for storage and Solana Login Module for identity authentication and authorization: https://github.com/aspiringsecurity/Drone-DAO/tree/main/Drone-Modules-Solana-IBC/solana-login-module

 4. Video: We are developing on the Huddle01 application layer and creating a bridge with the Solana blockchain to enable video conferencing and streaming on-chain.
 We are utilizing IPFS and Filecoin for storage purposes.
 We also plan to use Aptos along with Livepeer for developing a video command and control center and make it available via a bridge network.
 Please visit https://github.com/aspiringsecurity/Drone-DAO/tree/main/Drone-Modules-Solana-IBC.

+# Wormhole Solana Integration with Cosmos and Cross Chain Payments

 5. Wormhole integration for multi-chain features and blockchain interoperability in Solana: